Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: Abstract

 \section{Abstract}

-We describe CATKE, a parameterization for ocean microturbulence with scales between 1 and 100 meters.
-CATKE is a one-equation model that predicts diffusive turbulent vertical fluxes a prognostic turbulent kinetic energy (TKE) and a diagnostic mixing length that features a dynamic model for convective adjustment (CA).
-With its convective mixing length, CATKE predicts not just the depth range where microturbulence acts but also the timescale over which mixing occurs, an important aspect of turbulent convection not captured by convective adjustment schemes.
-As a result, CATKE can describe the competition between convection and other processes such as baroclinic restractification or biogeochemical production-destruction.
-We estimate CATKE's free parameters with \textit{a posteriori} calibration to eighteen large eddy simulations of the ocean surface boundary layer, and validate CATKE against twelve additional large eddy simulations with stronger and weaker forcing than used during calibration.
-We find that a CATKE-parameterized single column model accurately predicts the depth structure of buoyancy and momentum at vertical resolutions between 2 and 16 meters and with time steps of 10-20 minutes.
-We propose directions for future model development, and future efforts to recalibrate CATKE's parameters against more comprehensive and realistic datasets.
+We describe CATKE, a parameterization for fluxes associated with small-scale or ``microscale'' ocean turbulent mixing on scales between 1 and 100 meters.
+CATKE uses a downgradient formulation that depends on a prognostic turbulent kinetic energy (TKE) variable and a diagnostic mixing length scale that includes a dynamic convective adjustment (CA) component.
+With its dynamic convective mixing length, CATKE predicts not just the depth spanned by convective plumes but also the characteristic convective mixing timescale, an important aspect of turbulent convection not captured by simpler static convective adjustment schemes.
+As a result, CATKE can describe the competition between convection and other processes such as shear-driven mixing and baroclinic restratification.
+To calibrate CATKE, we use Ensemble Kalman Inversion to minimize the error between 21~large eddy simulations (LES) and predictions of the LES data by CATKE-parameterized single column simulations at three different vertical resolutions.
+We find that CATKE makes accurate predictions of both idealized and realistic LES compared to microscale turbulence parameterizations commonly used in climate models.